Home » How to Handle Missent Emails

 If you hit Reply to All or inadvertently send snarky comments to your boss, whether they are true or not, this will not reflect positively on you.
 This is where your follow-up reaction is crucial to how things go moving forward.

-When you hit Reply to All, and it doesn’t apply to all, you appear to lack tech savvy or are an inefficient communicator.
-How often have you been included in “all,” which doesn’t apply to you?
-What did you think at the time?
+When you hit Reply to All, and your message doesn’t apply to all, you appear to lack tech savvy or are an inefficient communicator.
+Again, the type of commentary you add determines how you should proceed.

-The only thing you can do is humbly apologize for the error.
+When you mess up, the only thing you can do is humbly apologize for the error.
 Don’t make excuses for why this happened.
 You made a mistake because you were not paying attention to what buttons you were hitting.

 Apologize with Humility